5 Do's and Don'ts for Hosting Holiday Parties

 Some party staples to include:

 Have everything prepped and ready to go, so you can set out food before or as guests arrive.
-Want to make it even easier?
-Take advantage of ready-made items from your local grocer or deli.
+Make it even easier on yourself by taking advantage of prepared items from your local grocer or deli.

 For a thoughtful touch, ask guests about food allergies ahead of time and offer some accommodating options.